UIBoard/tools/Drafts/Prior art.md

 #### Interface Builder Storyboards

 The coupling between wireframes and actual app implementation brings us to Apple's IDE: Xcode.
-The official development environment to develop native applications for all of their platforms (iOS, iPadOS, macOS, tvOS).
+The official development environment to develop native applications for all of their platforms (iOS, iPadOS, macOS, tvOS, watchOS).

 ![A storyboard made with Interface Buidler](../Media/Images/IBStoryboard.png)